pablo-icm/emm/content/publication/duarte-aerosol-2006/index.md

   important amounts of organic matter, which may fuel heterotrophic activity in the ocean.
 The effect of atmospheric dry aerosol deposition on the metabolic balance and net production of planktonic communities remains unresolved.
-Here we report high inputs of aerosol‐bound N, Si, P, Fe and organic C to the subtropical NE Atlantic and experimentally demonstrate these inputs to stimulate autotrophic abundance and metabolism far beyond the modest stimulation of heterotrophic processes, thereby enhancing new production.
+Here we report high inputs of aerosol-bound N, Si, P, Fe and organic C to the subtropical NE Atlantic and experimentally demonstrate these inputs to stimulate autotrophic abundance and metabolism far beyond the modest stimulation of heterotrophic processes, thereby enhancing new production.
 Aerosol dry deposition was threefold to tenfold higher